Robert Frost's "Directive" —

 that only the "chosen few" will be saved.
 This is an extraordinarily heavy

-burden for a child to bear, because most people who have lived did not believe
+burden for a child to bear, because most people who have lived and died did not believe

 in Jesus Christ.
 So Christian "salvation" is very much like closing off all hope